armoniax/amc-dev-docs/docs/source/FAQ.rst

     can it be used by child chains to operate? <FAQ/FAQ.html#As the native token $AMAX issued on the mother chain, in addition of being the operational assets used by the mother chain, can it be used by child chains to operate?>`__

+17. `How is the total amount of the native token $AMAX distributed? <FAQ/FAQ.html#How is the total amount of the native token $AMAX distributed?>`__

+18. `In the ecosystem construction of Armonia, what is the mining of all things? <FAQ/FAQ.html#In the ecosystem construction of Armonia, what is the mining of all things?>`__

+19. `In the current Armonia ecosystem construction, what mining methods exist and what are the distribution ratios? <FAQ/FAQ.html#In the current Armonia ecosystem construction, what mining methods exist and what are the distribution ratios?>`__

+20. `Goal planning for Web3.0 construction and how to support it? <FAQ/FAQ.html#Goal planning for Web3.0 construction and how to support it?>`__

+21. `With a decentralized world and the development of the entire ecosystem, a governance that conforms to the concept of decentralization is required.
+How does Armonia promote its construction and development? <FAQ/FAQ.html#With a decentralized world and the development of the entire ecosystem, a governance that conforms to the concept of decentralization is required.
+How does Armonia promote its construction and development?>`__

+22. `What are the basic DAOs in
+    Armonia? <FAQ/FAQ.html#What are the basic DAOs in Armonia?>`__

+23. `What is the current plan of Armonia's basic technical route? <FAQ/FAQ.html#What is the current plan of Armonia's basic technical route?>`__

+24. `Is the consensus mechanisms of the mother chain and child chains the same in Armonia? <FAQ/FAQ.html#Is the consensus mechanisms of the mother chain and child chains the same in Armonia?>`__

+25. `Why does Armoina adopt a 12-character-account naming requirement? <FAQ/FAQ.html#Why does Armoina adopt a 12-character-account naming requirement?>`__

+26. `Why does Armonia account activation need users to purchase RAM and stake CPU and network resources? <FAQ/FAQ.html#Why does Armonia account activation need users to purchase RAM and stake CPU and network resources?>`__